mother-of-all-self-hosting/ansible-role-ghostfolio/docs/configuring-ghostfolio.md

 After running the command for installation, Ghostfolio becomes available at the specified hostname like `https://example.com`.

 To get started, go to the URL on a web browser and create a first workspace by inputting required information.
-For an email address, make sure to input your own email address, not the one specified to `docmost_environment_variable_mail_from_address`.
+For an email address, make sure to input your own email address, not the one specified to `ghostfolio_environment_variable_mail_from_address`.

 ## Troubleshooting

 ### Check the service's logs

-You can find the logs in [systemd-journald](https://www.freedesktop.org/software/systemd/man/systemd-journald.service.html) by logging in to the server with SSH and running `journalctl -fu docmost` (or how you/your playbook named the service, e.g. `mash-docmost`).
+You can find the logs in [systemd-journald](https://www.freedesktop.org/software/systemd/man/systemd-journald.service.html) by logging in to the server with SSH and running `journalctl -fu ghostfolio` (or how you/your playbook named the service, e.g. `mash-ghostfolio`).